 Silas was clearly the main figure that the Union Pacific were dealing with here in Cheyenne.
 He was the one set to gain the most out of the railroad, wasn’t he?

 Just what was this Cheyenne Civic Improvement Fund?
 How did it operate?
 What did it do?
-Who else was on it’s board?
+Who else was on its board?

 Wade had no clearer answers to his questions by the time he got back to Gilmour’s Saloon.
 He decided a night in a real bed and some fresh food would do him the world of good.
-Then tomorrow he would see about finding this Tommy Blake.
+Then tomorrow, he would see about finding this Tommy Blake.

 Gilmour’s was fairly quiet by the time that Wade got back, Tobias Cain was finishing up a drink in the corner of the bar, and promised to send out two more deputies to inspect the tracks the next day.
-Wade wondered whether to ask the Sheriff about Tommy Blake, but decided against it.
+Wade wondered whether to ask the sheriff about Tommy Blake, but decided against it.

-I need to talk to Tommy on my own first, and then, when we’ve got enough evidence we’ll bring in the Sheriff.
+I need to talk to Tommy on my own first.
+When we’ve got enough evidence, we’ll bring in the sheriff.

-Finally, Wade bid the Sheriff good night and took his plate of hot food up to his room.
+Finally, Wade bid the sheriff good night and took his plate of hot food up to his room.
 He wolfed down the mushrooms and strips of marinated beef before collapsing into bed.
-He was so tired that he only threw his clothes onto the chair before collapsing into the soft cotton sheets.
+He was so tired that he threw his clothes onto the chair before collapsing into the soft cotton sheets.

 * * *

 “Wade!
-What are you, the only man who’s in the business of collecting holes!”
+What are you?
+The only man who’s in the business of collecting holes!”

 Anna looked up and laughed from the front porch.
 She stood up, clutching his shirt to wave at him as evidence.